Marches of Time 2025

-History themed talks in the beautiful settings of two Historic Shropshire gems, Pitchford Hall and Stokesay Court.
+The 3rd annual weekend of History themed talks in the beautiful settings of Historic Marches Country Houses

-Bringing History to Life, with something for everyone in the setting of two amazing family homes.
+Bringing History to Life, with something for everyone in the settings of wonderful Marches family homes.

-Stroll and picnic in the gardens with these wonderful houses as your backdrop, before being entertained by a variety of interesting speakers over the course of two days.
+Stroll and picnic in the gardens with Stokesay Court as your backdrop, before being entertained by a variety of interesting speakers.
+Even stay on for the fun evening entertainment.

 Meet our Founding Patron: